 Eric Schmidt, former CEO of Google’s parent company, Alphabet, said plant-based food has the potential to improve humanity by a factor of tenfold or more.

-He calls the tech and innovation movement leading the plant-based revolution: Nerds over Cattle.
-So how important is it that the nerds win?
-Right now food systems don’t work, over 821 million people are starving; and with the global population predicted to hit 10 billion by 2050, up from 7.8 billion today, the race is on to develop sustainable food systems.
+But nobody is questioning the need for food system transformation.
+Over 821 million people are starving; and with the global population predicted to hit 10 billion by 2050, up from 7.8 billion today, the race is on to develop sustainable food systems.

 Speaking at an event in Melbourne last year, the internationally-renowned agricultural scientist, Dr Howard-Yana Shapiro said: “Food production is the biggest threat to our planet – 70% of the biodiversity loss, 70% of the fresh water use, 25% of the greenhouse gas emissions come directly from that.
-Eighty-five per cent of the marine stocks are exploited.”
+While 85% of the marine stocks are exploited.”
 To reverse the trend, he says: ‘let’s breed plants that are ‘more nutritious, that are higher-yielding, that are resilient to climate change, resistant to pests and disease and water and nutrient sufficient’.

-Plants are already transforming the face of the meat industry.
+The message is getting through, as plants are already reshaping the meat industry.
 Bill Gates, Richard Branson and Leonardo DiCaprio, are among the big name investors in plant-based and clean meat alternatives.
-Leonardo DiCaprio said on social media of his investment in Beyond Meat, one of the popular brands in this burgeoning market: ‘Beyond Burger uses 99% less water, 93% less land, nearly 50% less energy and generates 90% fewer greenhouse gas emissions than it takes to produce one 1/4 lb.
+Leonardo DiCaprio said on social media of his investment in Beyond Meat, a popular brand in this burgeoning market: ‘Beyond Burger uses 99% less water, 93% less land, nearly 50% less energy and generates 90% fewer greenhouse gas emissions than it takes to produce one 1/4 lb.
 U.S. beef burger’.

 “We take inspiration from companies like Beyond Meat, and Impossible Foods, companies that have come along and said: our market is not vegetarians, and we don’t care what vegetarians eat.
 Our market is meat eaters,” he said.
 “We want to help create vegetarian meat, plant-based meat that meat-eaters like every bit as much, or even more so, than the meat they are eating right now.”